fits components up to 18½" wide x 15" deep

 • For standard commercial wall-to-wall carpet (1/2" or less), the less pointed Thin Carpet Heavyfeet or Megafeet will sound slightly better than the Thick Carpet version.

-In 1986 we started exploring ways of mounting audio equipment to improve the sound of Mapleshade Studio recordings.
-Success led to 30 years of of further vibration control listening tests in pursuit of ever-better sound.
+In 1986 we started exploring ways of mounting recording and playback equipment to improve the sound of Mapleshade Studio's perfectionist CD recordings.
+Success led to 30 years of continual refinement and further vibration control listening tests in pursuit of ever-better sound.
 Those tests have proved that:

-• Most crucial is to provide an absolutely rigid, straight, resonance-free path for vibrational energy to flow out of the equipment into the shelf and down through the supporting uprights into floor.
+• Most crucial is to provide an absolutely rigid, straight, resonance-free and unbroken path for vibrational energy to flow out of the equipment into the shelf and down through the supporting uprights into floor.
 Any plastic, rubber or other damping material introduced for "isolation" into the path from the shelf to the floor induces muddy bass plus smeared mids and highs.
+Equally harmful is the common practice of breaking up the vibration path by stacking individual shelf modules with spikes between modules.

-• Any wood shelf sounds much better than metal, granite, slate or glass.
-Wood also sounds better than Corian, graphite/carbon fiber composite or highly damped composites.
-Solid wood is best with plywood a deader-sounding distant second.
-Butcher block, MDF and particle board sound even deader, due to excessive internal damping.
+• Any wood shelf sounds far, far better than metal, granite, slate or glass shelves.
+Wood also sounds better than any Corian, graphite/carbon fiber composite or space age highly damped composites.
+Among the various forms of wood, solid wood shelves are best with plywood a deader-sounding distant second.
+Butcher block, MDF and particle board sound even deader, due to the excessive internal damping associated with their very high glue content.

-• The best-sounding wood species is red maple, significantly better than rock maple, walnut, cherry, myrtle, spruce, pine, oak, mahogany, jojoba or other exotic tropical hardwoods.
-Air-dried maple is audibly better than kiln-dried (all lumber yard and butcher block maple is kiln-dried).
-Old growth, naturally grown, close-grained maple sounds significantly better than force-fed, plantation grown, wide-grained commercial maple.
+• Every wood species sounds audibly different.
+The most transparent and least colored sounding wood species is red maple, significantly better sounding than rock maple, walnut, cherry, myrtle, spruce, pine, oak, mahogany, jojoba or other exotic tropical hardwoods.
+Air-dried maple is audibly better than kiln-dried.
+Note that all commercial lumber yard and butcher block maple is kiln-dried.
+Old growth, naturally slow grown, close-grained maple sounds significantly better than force-fed, plantation grown, wide-grained commercial maple.
 No matter what the wood, the industry standard 3/4" shelf thickness is inadequately rigid for first rate sound.

 • To provide a clean, unbroken vibration path to the floor, the shelves must be rigidly locked to one piece uprights.
 Segmented modules spiked one on top of the other are never rigid enough—and seriously interrupt the vibration path.